selvesandev/gitcmd-nt/README.md

 git checkout - // will move you back to master. because you were previously at master.
 ```

-> Discarding Changes `git checkout HEAD <file>` to remove all the uncommited changes from a file or reset all the changes from a file to make it look like your last commit.
-You can use the shorter version `git checkout -- <file or files>`.
+> Discarding Changes `git checkout HEAD <file>` You can use the shorter version `git checkout -- <file or files>`.

+To remove all the uncommited changes from a file or reset all the changes from a file to make it look like your last commit.

+`git restore <file>` also does the same (restore all the changes back to where it was).

+1) `git restore file.txt` is same as `git checkout HEAD file.txt`
+2) `git restore --source HEAD~2 app.js`. will change the file to 2 commit prior to HEAD for only `app.js`.
+3) `git restore app.js` will again change the file to the HEAD i.e the most recent commit.

+## GIT RESET

+> `git reset <commit_hash>` This will remove all the commits that after the mentioned hash but will not remove the changes.
+The changes will still be present in the files. i.e we do not loose the changes we only loose the commits.

+...

+> `git reset --hard <commit_hash>` This will remove all the commits that after the mentioned has and will also remove all the changes.

+## GIT REVERT

+> `git revert <commit-hash>`.
+Both revert and reset will undo changes from a commit.
+But the way they accomplish it is different.
+Reset removes commit entirely and moves the branch pointer backwards as if the commit never occured.
+Revert will do something different it will create a new commit and in that new commit it undoes the changes from an earlier commit instead of just deleting everything.